 This book looks like it will be the go-to texts in Strength & Conditioning for many years.
 As the balance of evidence-based advice and practical insight is presented in such depth and with such clarity while each chapter still manages to maintain the personality and style of the author.

 The book has its own High-Performance Training for Sports discussion group Facebook page where over 14,000 members (mostly coaches) discuss the book and the S&C industry in general.

-The book acknowledges that no one programme works for all athletes at all times.
-Thus there is no single best programme and the best programmes are those based on solid principles and concepts with the understanding that change is inevitable.
-This book addresses these principals and the complexity of strength training while providing straightforward approaches to take under specific circumstances.
+The book acknowledges no one programme will work for all athletes all the time.
+Thus there is no single best programme.
+The best programmes are those based on solid principles and concepts with the understanding that change is inevitable.
+This book addresses these principals and the complexity of strength training while providing straightforward approaches for specific circumstances.

 Perhaps surprisingly this book has fewer references than many of our other academic titles, this is because the authors took a very practical approach when writing it.
 Together the authors have trained more than 1,000 elite athletes, including Olympic, world, continental and national champions and record holders.
 The concepts they divulge are influenced by both Eastern European and North American perspectives.
 The authors integrate those concepts in solid principles, practical insights, coaching experiences and directions based on scientific findings.

 Science and Practice of Strength Training, 2nd Edition is used widely and regularly by strength coaches, students and self-teaching athletes.